Your charitable donation to Falmouth Jewish Congregation helps sustain the vibrant community we have created.

 - YAHRZEIT FUND

-A gift to Falmouth Jewish Congregation’s Endowment Fund is an investment in our community’s future.
-Your gift helps to ensure that our children and grandchildren, and Jews of Cape Cod will have the same opportunity to learn and carry forward our Jewish values.
-We hope that each of you will participate, providing gifts that rise to the best of your giving ability and demonstrate your support of our congregational community.
+A gift to Falmouth Jewish Congregation’s Endowment Fund is an investment in our community’s future, helping to ensure that our children and grandchildren, and Jews of Cape Cod will have the same opportunity to learn and carry forward our Jewish values.

 Planned Giving at Falmouth Jewish Congregation